vignan07081999/Simulation-and-circuit-analysis-of-HEMP-filter-evaluation-as-per-MIL-STD-188-125-1/README.md

 3. **MATLAB Verification:**  Implement MATLAB code to analyze the filter's performance and ensure it meets the MIL-STD-188-125-1 requirements.
 4. **Prototype and Testing:** Construct a physical HEMP filter prototype and conduct comprehensive testing to validate its effectiveness under real-world conditions.

-## Current Status

-* **In Progress:**  The project is currently underway, with initial focus on the simulation and design phases.

 ## Future Work

 * **Prototype Development:**  Build and test a physical HEMP filter prototype.